leontoeides/indicium/README.md

 The `search` function will return keys as the search results.
 Each resulting key can then be used to retrieve the corresponding record from its collection.
 Search keywords must be an exact match.

 The logical conjuction for multiple keywords is `or`.
+For example, a search of `this that` will return records containing keywords `this` or `that`.

 The results are returned in order of descending relevance.
+For example, records containing both keywords `this` and `that` will be the top results.

 Example usage:

 ```rust